 One of my most popular services is fungicide treatments for the disease called box blight.
 Box or Buxus sempervirens is often used for topiary and parterres.
 The fungal disease can result in large, twiggy bare patches and dieback.

 Box blight was first recognised in the mid 1990’s and has now become a real problem in many gardens all over the UK, especially with the warm and damp winters that we have been recently experiencing.

-If you suspect box blight in your garden then please feel free to contact us for advice or to discuss our fungicide treatments to help prevent the disease.
+If you suspect box blight in your garden then please feel free to contact me for advice or to discuss our fungicide treatments to help prevent the disease.

 So what is Box Blight?

 Box blight is a fungal disease that largely affects Buxus sempervirens (Box) and its cultivars.

 Two fungi are the common cause- Cylindrocladium buxicola (syn.
 Calonectria pseudonaviculata) and Pseudonectria buxi.
 Identification is best in wet conditions.
 White spore masses on the underside of infected leaves signifies C. buxicola, whereas P. buxi spores are pink.
 Both can exist on the plant at the same time but C. buxicola will be the one causing the most damage.

 What should I look out for?

 Autumn and Winter is usually the time when you may see the first signs of box blight.

 The common symptom is dark brown or black spots appearing on the Box leaves.
 These will merge to cover the entire upper leaf surface and soon after the leaves will fall off, leaving twiggy, bare patches on the Box.